mbercx/jupyterhub/docs/source/contributing/setup.rst

 happen.

-.. note:: This guide does not attempt to dictate *how* development environements should be isolated since that is a personal preference and can be achieved in many ways, for example `tox`, `conda`, `docker`, etc. See this `forum thread <https://discourse.jupyter.org/t/thoughts-on-using-tox/3497>`_ for a more detailed discussion.
+.. note:: This guide does not attempt to dictate *how* development environments should be isolated since that is a personal preference and can be achieved in many ways, for example `tox`, `conda`, `docker`, etc. See this `forum thread <https://discourse.jupyter.org/t/thoughts-on-using-tox/3497>`_ for a more detailed discussion.